MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 Previously called Apple Device Enrollment Program (DEP).
 Use Apple Business Manager (ABM) or Apple School Manager (ASM) to enroll a large number of devices, without you ever touching the devices.
 These devices are purchased from Apple, have your preconfigured settings, and can be shipped directly to users or schools.

 On macOS devices, ADE is the same as iOS/iPadOS devices.
-Rather than duplicate the content here, refer to the [iOS/iPad section](#automated-device-enrollment-ade-supervised) in this article.
+Rather than duplicate the content here, see the [iOS/iPad section](#automated-device-enrollment-ade-supervised) in this article.

 For more specific information on this enrollment type, see [Automatically enroll macOS devices with the Apple Business Manager or Apple School Manager](../enrollment/device-enrollment-program-enroll-macos.md).